 - Drivers can challenge a ticket for violating VC 21702 by raising a legal defense.
 It’s best, though, for drivers to consult with an attorney before doing so.

 - Bus and truck drivers cannot ignore tickets for violating Vehicle Code 21702.
 This results in the violation of a new law, failure to appear, pursuant to California Vehicle Code 40508.

-Our California personal injury attorneys will explain the following in this article:
+Our California criminal defense and personal injury attorneys will explain the following in this article:

 - 1. Vehicle Code 21702 – Limitations on driving hours in California